Olive’s Cottage has been in continuous operation since 2004, welcoming guests from all over the world, for almost 20 years.

 The property is about one acre in size, or 0.4 of a hectare.
 It stretches from the road, down to the river.

 The bottom half of the block drops down to natural bushland and river flats and a stand of tea-trees at the river’s edge.
-The eucalypts near the barbecue pit can be floodlit at night.
+The barbecue pit can be lit at night.

 The dominant feature of the garden is the barbecue pit carved into the slope, with its wood-fired grill and magnificent Garry Lethborg table setting.
 Seating up to 16, the table is as much art work as it is functional furniture.

-Olive’s provides free WiFi for email and normal Internet browsing.
+Olive’s is NBN connected and provides free WiFi for email and normal Internet browsing.
+The TV has streaming options with direct access to Netflix and user access to other services.

 There is off-road parking for three vehicles, including one under cover.

-There is a store and cafe two kilometres away which is suitable for essential purchases, breakfasts and light meals.
+There is a store and cafe two kilometres away which, although with restricted opening hours, is suitable for essential purchases, breakfasts and light meals.

 Launceston and the Tamar Valley